-

 Dave caught the eye with goalscoring performances for Connahs Quay in the LoW before joining Barry Town in June 1995.

-He moved to Swansea City in August 1997 along with Tony Bird in a deal worth £60,000, and made around 40 first team appearances, then moved to South African side Hellenic.
+He moved to Swansea City in August 1997 along with Tony Bird in a deal worth £60,000, scoring five goals in 41 appearances, then moved to South African side Hellenic.

 Dave later played for Rhyl and Oswestry Town whilst lviing and working in Chester.